Turning complex design concepts into a competitive advantage for building the world’s largest cruise ship

-One of these tools is Solid Edge® software, an easy-to-use, versatile and intuitive CAD package that is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+One of these tools is Solid Edge® software, an easy-to-use, versatile and intuitive CAD package that is part of the Siemens Xcelerator business platform of software, hardware and services.

 Solid Edge is used throughout the Cabins Department, principally for the design and integration of thousands of prefabricated cabins or staterooms, tailored to the personality of each individual ship.

 “We have a good relationship with the Solid Edge team.
 It is good to be able to exchange and compare our vision and Siemens’ vision,” explains Blanchard.
 “Siemens has a large portfolio.
 This is important for us because we have many different needs.
 Of course, we always compare solutions before choosing new tools, but we tend to find our solutions in the Siemens portfolio.”